MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 3. Sideload the Microsoft Teams Patients app manifest that you will get from Microsoft (after we process your email to us) into a team in the tenant that is going to be used for care-coordination and patient rounding scenarios.
 Detailed instructions around how to side-load an app are [here](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-upload)

 4. Navigate to the general channel as the Team owner and then click on the Patients tab.
 You should see a first run experience that will present two options i.e. EHR Mode and Manual Mode.
-Please select the EHR mode and drop the FHIR Server endpoint (that you've just setup earlier with all the required data and resources per the specifications above) into the URL and give the connection a name that well represents the FHIR Server.
-Hit Save, and everything should be ready to go.
+Please select the **EHR mode** and copy the FHIR Server endpoint (that you've just setup earlier with all the required data and resources per the specifications above) into the Link and give the connection a name that well represents the FHIR Server.
+Hit Connect, and everything should be ready to go.

     ![patients app server settings](../media/patients-server.png)